DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 Marcus’s story is the story of millions of boys.
-The modern education system, in its relentless drive for standardization, has become a primary battlefield in the War on Play and a powerful enforcer of the Engine Protocol.
+The modern education system, in its relentless drive for standardization, has become a primary battlefield in the War on Play and a powerful enforcer of the Machine Protocol.
 It is a sorting mechanism that unintentionally favors one type of human wiring while systematically alienating another.

 1. The Pathologizing of Natural Variation: The system takes a healthy, evolutionarily crucial archetype—the hunter/protector—and labels its traits a disorder (ADHD).
-It’s the ultimate expression of the Engine’s logic: if a part doesn’t fit the machine, the part must be defective.
+It’s the ultimate expression of the Machine’s logic: if a part doesn’t fit the machine, the part must be defective.
 2. The Systemic Mismatch: Boys’ later maturation of the prefrontal cortex and higher biological need for physical activity are not